BY: T. Franklin Murphy | March 30, 2020 (edited 9-6-2021)

 The Hindu origins of the word namaste sparks concerns about state-religion separation for some.
 The underlying meaning, however, is unifying.

 Several years ago, I took a yoga certification course.
 It was a turbulent time so the three days away were rejuvenating.
 Ultimately, I incorporated yoga poses into my fitness bootcamps.
 I wittingly referred to my brand of yoga as ‘Troyoga.’
-I stripped yoga of spirituality and tradition, leaving only the challenging poses and infused them with traditional body weight exercises.
-Troyoga was a hit.
+I stripped yoga of spirituality and tradition, leaving only the challenging poses infused with more traditional body weight exercises.
+'Troyoga' was a hit.
 All exercise; no ritual.

 I ran across an article reporting that Alabama recently rescinded a decades old law prohibiting yoga in public schools.
 California rescinded similar prohibitions in 2013.
-Many still, however, continue to have concern over the use of the word “namaste” during routines because of the religious implications.
+Many still, however, continue to voice concern over the use of the word “namaste” during yoga routines because of (non-Christian) religious implications.
 The article piqued my interest.